HydrologicEngineeringCenter/cwms-database/README.md

 copy the wcdba_overrides.xml or teamcity_overrides.xml to build/localoverrides.xml and alter the settings internally to match the test database you have either setup or had provided.

+It it assumed that apex (20.1 at time of read) and previusly been installed in the database; failure to be this condition will cause the build to fail.

 to build the database run the following:

    ant -Dbuilduser.overrides=build/local_overrides.xml clean build